fluttercommunity/flutter_launcher_icons/README.md

 ### Attributes:
 ```
-android/ios: True / False OR <Icon Name> - Specify whether or not you want to override the existing launcher icon or create a new one and switch to it (while keeping the old one there)
+android/ios

+- True: Override the default existing Flutter launcher icon for the platform specified
+- False: Ignore making launcher icons for this platform
+- "Your Icon Name Here": This will generate a new launcher icons for the platform with the name you specify, without removing the old default existing Flutter launcher icon.

+image_path

-image_path: The location of the icon image file which you want to use as the app launcher icon
+- The location of the icon image file which you want to use as the app launcher icon

+image_path_android

-image_path_android: The location of the icon image file specific for Android platform (optional - if not defined then the image_path is used)
+- The location of the icon image file specific for Android platform (optional - if not defined then the image_path is used)

+image_path_ios

-image_path_ios: The location of the icon image file specific for iOS platform (optional - if not defined then the image_path is used)
+- The location of the icon image file specific for iOS platform (optional - if not defined then the image_path is used)

+ADAPTIVE ICONS

-Note: The next two attributes are only necessary if you want to have an adaptive icon for the Android app of your Flutter project.
+The next two attributes are only necessary if you want to have an adaptive icon for the Android app of your Flutter project.

+adaptive_icon_background

-adaptive_icon_background: The color which will be used to fill out the background of the adaptive icon.
+- The color which will be used to fill out the background of the adaptive icon.

+adaptive_icon_foreground

-adaptive_icon_foreground: The image asset which will be used for the icon foreground of the adaptive icon
+- The image asset which will be used for the icon foreground of the adaptive icon
 ```

 3. Run the command to generate the icons